-• People were protected from the risks of all forms of abuse.
-Staff continued to receive training which covered safeguarding adults and were able to explain what action they would take if they had any safeguarding concerns.

-• The provider had a whistle blowing policy which staff told us they would not hesitate to use, should it be necessary.

-• Staff told us they were confident the management team would act on any concerns reported to ensure people's safety.

-• When asked about people's safety a visiting health care professional told us, "I have observed good practice in this area whilst visiting the home .
-Clients are always treated with dignity."
+- People were protected from the risks of all forms of abuse.
+Staff continued to receive training which covered safeguarding adults and were able to explain what action they would take if they had any safeguarding concerns. - The provider had a whistle blowing policy which staff told us they would not hesitate to use, should it be necessary. - Staff told us they were confident the management team would act on any concerns reported to ensure people's safety. - When asked about people's safety a visiting social care professional told us, "It is a pleasure to give my opinion on Navara Lodge I have never doubted this care provision: Every client that I have placed in this care home have been safe and they all reported being treated with respect all three clients have full mental capacity to their comments are listened to.